 Understanding the Cultural Context of the Book of Romans — and Why It Still Speaks Today

-✍️ The Book of Romans isn’t just Paul’s masterpiece of theology — it is a mirror held up to both the ancient world and our modern hearts.
+The Book of Romans is not merely Paul’s greatest theological work—it is a mirror held up to both the ancient world and our modern hearts.
 Written around A.D.
-57 to believers living in the capital of the empire, Paul’s letter addressed a people surrounded by power, pleasure, pluralism, and politics.
-Sound familiar?
+57 to believers living in the capital of the Roman Empire, Romans addressed a culture saturated with power, pleasure, pluralism, and political pressure.

 🏛️ The Cultural Climate of Ancient Rome